Skip to content

 -n, --dry-runShow what would be synced without making changes

---quality <preset>Unified quality preset for audio and video: max, high, medium, low (also accepts audio-only values like lossless, *-cbr which only affect audio)
+--quality <preset>Unified quality preset for audio and video: max, high, medium, low

 --video-quality <preset>Video-specific quality override: max, high, medium, low